concord-consortium/lara/docs/example-interactive.md

 For example the most recent production build is here: https://authoring.concord.org/example-interactive/

-If you are expanding the example interactive it can be run locally:
+If you are expanding the example interactive, it can be run locally:

 1. `cd lara-typescript`
 2. `npm init` (if not already done)